sanmai/pipeline/README.md

 	    }
 	}

-Now, you naturally want to break this monster down into manageable steps.
+Now, you naturally want to break this monster down into manageable parts.
 You think you could do it like this:

 	$step1 = [];
 	foreach ($obj->generator() as $val) {